tzpereira/bandit-brain/README.md

 - Docker support for easy deployment
 - PostgreSQL integration
 - All dashboard visualizations use real, persisted backend data for consistency and auditability.

 ---

+## Models

+This platform supports several Multi-Armed Bandit (MAB) algorithms for experiment allocation.
+Below are technical details for each model, including definition, formula, recommended use cases, and tradeoffs.

+### Epsilon-Greedy (EG)
+**Definition:** Selects the best-known variant with probability `1 - epsilon` and explores a random variant with probability `epsilon`.

+**Formula:**
+- With probability `epsilon`, select a random variant.
+- With probability `1 - epsilon`, select the variant with the highest observed mean reward (e.g., CTR).

+**When to use:**
+- When a simple balance between exploration and exploitation is needed, especially in stationary environments or when initial uncertainty is high.

+**Tradeoffs:**
+- Easy to implement and tune.
+May over-explore if `epsilon` is too high, or under-explore if too low.
+Does not adapt exploration rate over time.

+---

+### Upper Confidence Bound (UCB)
+**Definition:** Selects variants based on an optimistic estimate of their performance, considering both observed mean and uncertainty.

+**Formula:**
+- For each variant:
+  `score = mean + c * sqrt(ln(total_impressions) / impressions_variant)`
+  where `c` controls exploration strength.

+**When to use:**
+- When it is important to prioritize less-tested variants and systematically reduce uncertainty, especially with many options.

+**Tradeoffs:**
+- Automatically balances exploration and exploitation.
+Sensitive to the choice of `c`.
+May over-explore rarely chosen variants.

+---

+### Thompson Sampling (TS)
+**Definition:** Uses Bayesian inference to sample possible reward rates for each variant, balancing exploration and exploitation probabilistically.

+**Formula:**
+- For each variant, sample a reward rate from the Beta distribution parameterized by observed successes and failures.
+- Select the variant with the highest sampled value.

+**When to use:**
+- Recommended for adaptive, data-scarce environments.
+Handles uncertainty and non-stationarity well.

+**Tradeoffs:**
+- Typically achieves strong empirical performance.
+More complex to implement and interpret.
+Requires probabilistic reasoning.

+---

+### Softmax
+**Definition:** Allocates selection probabilities to each variant proportional to their observed performance, smoothed by a temperature parameter `tau`.

+**Formula:**
+- For each variant:
+  `p_i = exp(mean_i / tau) / sum_j exp(mean_j / tau)`
+  where `tau` controls the degree of exploration.

+**When to use:**
+- Useful when all variants should have a nonzero chance of selection, even if their performance is low.
+Good for continuous exploration.

+**Tradeoffs:**
+- Sensitive to `tau`: low values favor exploitation, high values favor exploration.
+May require careful tuning for optimal results.

+---